ianrrees/ianrrees.github.io/_posts/2023-07-03-vsp-hacking.markdown

     * Schematic of connections to the micro
   * If "software only" approach isn't feasible, identify a compatible connector for CN1
+  * Implement flash readout technique from Shaping The Glitch
   * Read firmware out of VSP computer
   * How to reverse engineer firmwre blob?
-  * Figure out or find documentation of the Yamaha audio chip interface/protocol
+  * Figure out, or find documentation of, the Yamaha audio chip interface

 ## Hardware
 So far, I have access to VSP computers with three Nissan part numbers, from three Leaf generations.
+All the VSPs besides the one 3NF0C model I started with, were donated by the amazing folks at [EVs Enhanced](https://evsenhanced.com/) up in Christchurch.
+Thanks so much!

-All three have the same car harness connector, but the 3NA0B is wired differently - it uses K-Line and the latter two use CAN.
+All three models have the same car harness connector, but the 3NA0B is wired differently - it uses K-Line and the latter two use CAN.

 My focus is on the 3NF0C version, as it is the type used in my car - when I